mjf1406/worksheet-generators/README.md

         - 20: Benevolent Butterfly
         - 25: Compassionate Crane
   - point leaderboard
-    - current points
+    - [x] current points
-    - earned points
+    - [x] earned points
-    - redeemed points
+    - [x] redeemed points
     - negative points
   - assigner dashboard
     - quantity and date for Round-Robin
     - history for random and dates
     - just all the data for seats, like where they have sat and what dates, who they've sat next to, the teams they've been on, etc.
-  - UI: Student-facing student profile -- clicking on the student reveals their profile where all of the above is shown, but also extra info just for the teacher, however there will be a button that opens a full-screen modal of the info that's safe to show the student and displays it in a more student-friendly way
+  - UI: Student-facing student dashboard -- what should it show?
+    - titles
+    - achievements
+    - redeemed points
+    - negative points
+    - awarded points
+    - total points

 ## Change Log

+2024/11/22

+- UX: basis teacher-facing student dashboard implemented
+- DB: added points and absent_dates tables
+- UI: turned the point and redemption history into tables

+2024/11/21

+- UI: removed max of 10 on remove and redeem quantities

 2024/11/20